What is Form 1099-MISC?

 Retention of Records

-Businesses should retain copies of all filed Forms 1099-MISC for at least three years.
-This includes both paper and electronic copies.
-Keeping these records helps businesses verify their filings and respond to any IRS inquiries.
+Businesses should retain copies of Form 1099-MISC for at least three years.
+Maintaining proper records helps respond to IRS inquiries and audits.

 Supporting Documentation